rpm-software-management/dnf-plugins-core/doc/needs_restarting.rst

     Only report whether a reboot is required (exit code 1) or not (exit code 0).

 ``-s, --services``
-    Only list the affected systemd services.
+    Only list the affected systemd services that can be safely restarted.
+    Services that should not be restarted (such as ``dbus-broker``) are excluded and reported as a warning on stderr.

 ``--exclude-services``
     Don't list stale processes that correspond to a systemd service.